 Mix all the ingredients of the filling.
 The filling should be of bread crumb consistency.
 Keep aside.

-Add chopped onions, grated ginger, chopped chillies, carom seeds, achar masala, chopped coriander leaves, and salt to tomatoes.
+Crush them all together with carom seeds, achar masala, chopped coriander leaves, and salt.

 Squeeze a lemon on the vegetables.